ECarry/photography-website/README.md

 #### Image Upload Issues

-- Verify Cloudflare R2 credentials
+- Verify S3 storage credentials
-- Check CORS settings on R2 bucket
+- Check CORS settings on your storage bucket
 - Ensure bucket permissions are correct
+- Verify endpoint URL is correct for your provider

 #### Map Not Loading